BlockchainCommons/GordianWallet-iOS/Docs/Electrum-guide.md

 ![](../Images/Electrum/11_enter_cosigner2.png)

-### 11. Come back to FN2 and export your 1st public key descriptor which holds all the xpubs you need
+### 11. Come back to FN2 and export your 1st public key descriptor which holds all the xpubs you need.
+You can get this by going to the wallets tab, enabling the Electrum wallet, and tapping the "info" button to export the devices seed and public key descriptors.

 ![](../Images/Electrum/12_fn2_getxpubs.PNG)